 One of the "historic" procedures is Keller's excision arthroplasty (Figure 17).
 It is very powerful in eliminating pain and hallux valgus deformity, however, it sacrifices the joint and is usually associated lesser ray metatarsalgia and de-functioning of the big toe, for reasons stated above.
-Therefore, currently it is rarely used, and only reserved for elderly patients, who would not tolerate restriction regarding weight bearing postoperatively.
+Therefore, currently it is rarely used, and only reserved for elderly patients, who would not tolerate postoperative weight bearing restriction.
 For similar reasons, procedures like the Wilson's osteotomy (causing excessive shortening of 1st metatarsal) have also been abandoned.